Published: January 18, 2022

 18. Shopify offers multiple analytics tools.

-19. More than 5,300 businesses are on Shopify Plus.
+19. More than 7,000 businesses use Shopify Plus.

 Interesting Shopify Facts and Statistics